vyanmadai7/PyVault/README.md

 ## What it does
 - Creates a vault.json file automatically..
-- Stores a bcrypt hashed master password
+- Stores a bcrypt hashed master password..
 - Verifies master password before any action
 - Saves account credentials locally
 - Provides CLI menu for operations